Sutto/chef-brightbox/README.md

   </tr>
   <tr>
     <td><code>brightbox::ruby</code></td>
-    <td>Adds the repository, Installs The full Ruby 1.9 package from brightbox, sets it as the default then installs a sane server gemrc and adds bundler, rake and rubygems-bundler gems to bootstrap your environment.</td>
+    <td>Adds the repository, installs the Ruby 2.1 package from brightbox, sets it as the default then installs a sane server gemrc and adds bundler, rake and rubygems-bundler gems to bootstrap your environment.</td>
   </tr>
   <tr>
     <td><code>brightbox::nginx_passenger</code></td>
-    <td>Requires the ruby recipe, will install passenger with 1.9.1 and nginx, setting up nginx to use passenger.</td>
+    <td>Requires the ruby recipe, will install passenger with 2.1 and nginx, setting up nginx to use passenger.</td>
   </tr>
 </table>